 Dana is a 45 year old Filipina immigrant and is currently living in San Jose working as an on-demand caregiver with an agency.
 She came to the US on vacation with a work visa in 2017 and stayed because she fell in love, got married, but was abandoned by her now ex husband.

-“Even though we are not citizens or we are not well–we’re undocumented.
-We pay our tax diligently, like every time, and then come this pandemic–no support.
-Not all of us have work now.
+“Even though we are not citizens or we are not well–we’re undocumented — we pay our taxes diligently, every time, and then come this pandemic–no support.
+Not all of us have work right now.
 Many are jobless right now.
 It’s hard.
 We cannot go to the governor [and say], “Hey can we get support from you?
 We are paying taxes.”

 As an undocumented worker in her previous caregiver job, she experienced wage discrimination in her workplace, was often not paid fully for the days she worked, and was verbally abused through threats of deportation.